parthjindl/Public-Opinion-Analysis/README.md

 # Public Opinion Analysis on Politics
-## Prediction on Selection by NYT's editors
+Prediction on Selection by NYT's editors

+Junqian Zhang - 944556